 There are other reliable ways to identify paternity, including tests that are legally admissible if this is a concern for you.
 We’ll share more about these in a subsequent posting, so please come back to our blog for further information.

-And as we noted earlier, if you are asking the question, “How early can I find out who the father is?” we hope you will contact us here at Avenue Women’s Center to assist you with this as well as the other dilemmas that come along with an unintended pregnancy.
-We offer to you over thirty-five years of experience and compassionate care for the challenges ahead of you.
-Please call, text, email or contact us via our chat line to set up a private appointment at one of our four DuPage County locations: Elmhurst, Glen Ellyn / Lombard, Naperville, and Wood Dale, Illinois.
+If you are asking the question, “How early can I find out who the father is?”
+Avenue is here to help.
+We offer you four decades of experience and compassionate care for the challenges ahead of you.
+Please call, text, email, or chat to set up a private appointment at one of our six DuPage County locations.
 We will be honored to serve you.

 - * American Pregnancy Association.
 (2017, March).
 Paternity Testing.
 Retrieved from: http://americanpregnancy.org/prenatal-testing/paternity-testing/